 Armstrong was joined by Dr. Chuck Sizer, director of the National Center for Food Safety and Technology, and his associate, Dr. Peter Slade.
-The three all talked in some detail about FDA's recently issued food safety "preliminary guidances."
-At the time of the workshop, these proposals were still open for comment by the public and by companies, before FDA finalizes them later this year.
-That comment period closed just a few weeks later.
+The three all talked in some detail about FDA’s recently issued food safety “preliminary guidances.”
+At the time of the workshop, these proposals were still open for comment by the public and by companies, before FDA finalizes later this year.
+That comment period closed then.

 Armstrong then moved through a series of slides of the Food Security Preventive Measures Guidance, beginning with a slide that recommends each company review current procedures and make improvements, encourages the commitment of management and employees, acknowledges that all measures are not appropriate for every company, and finally, supports the use of Operational Risk Management so companies can prioritize improvements.